defnotkevz/zettelkasten/next js tips.md

 the prerendered html may show bad data before it's hydrated. this is a hydration error.

-if you're using incorrect html, like a *div* inside a *p* tag, this will also gives you a hydration error.
+if you're using incorrect html, like a *div* inside a *p* tag, this will also gives you a hydration error. \

+do all your data fetching in server components, data mutation in your server actions, and for route handlers put your webhooks in there.